-Mode Description P Programmed auto (\$\Pi\$ 68) Recommended for snapshots and in other situations in which there is little time to adjust camera settings.
+Mode Description P Programmed auto (\$\mu\$ 42) Recommended for snapshots and in other situations in which there is little time to adjust camera settings.
 Camera sets shutter speed and aperture for optimal exposure.
-S Shutter-priority auto (\$\sime\$ 69) Use to freeze or blur motion.
+Shutter-priority auto Use to freeze or blur motion.
+User chooses shutter specific (\$\sup\$ 42) Use to freeze or blur motion.
+User chooses shutter specific selects aperture for best results.
+Use to freeze or blur motion.
 User chooses shutter speed; camera selects aperture for best results.
-A Aperture-priority auto (\$\square\$ 69) Use to blur background or bring both foreground and background into focus.
-User chooses aperture; camera selects shutter speed for best results. М Manual (🕮 70) User controls both shutter speed and aperture.
+A Aperture-priority auto (\$\square\$ 42) Use to blur background or bring both foreground and background into focus.
+User chooses aperture; camera selects shutter speed for best results.
+M Manual (🕮 42) User controls both shutter speed and aperture.
 Set shutter speed to "Bulb" or "Time" for long time-exposures.